kopackiw/learning-journal/0000 Nand2Tetris/README.md

 ##### Implementing Mux8Way16 gate

 Concept identically with the previous one.
-The difference is we group not two of inputs, but four of them, and take two winners to `MUX16`.
+The difference is we group not twos of inputs, but fours, and take two winners to `MUX16`.
 With right indexing in mind, I've accomplished it on a first attempt.
 Alternative implementation is to use first 4 `MUX16` on 4 pairs, and then run `MUX4WAY16` with four "winners".

 ##### Implementing DMux4Way gate